Marc Dupré: In popular culture

 In 2012, he produced the annual album of the Quebec popular reality television series Star Académie.

 From 2013 to 2017, Dupré was one of the four judges of La Voix, the French Canadian version of The Voice.
 Through the years, he sat next to Marie-Mai, Jean-Pierre Ferland, Ariane Moffatt, Isabelle Boulay, Éric Lapointe, Louis-Jean Cormier, and Pierre Lapointe.

 He was also, in 2016 and 2017, one of the three coaches of La Voix Junior, the French-Canadian version of The Voice Kids, along with Marie-Mai and Alex Nevsky.

 In October 2017, Dupré announced his intention to take a break from La Voix, heading into its sixth season.
 He will also take a break from the kids' version, La Voix Junior.
 However, he will return to La Voix for its seventh season, in 2019.

 In 2021 he was one of the panelists on Chanteurs masqués, the Quebec adaptation of the Masked Singer franchise.

+In 2024 he was profiled in Marc Dupré: à la croisée des chemins, a TVA documentary special about his life and career.

 Personal life

-He has been married since 2000 to Anne-Marie Angélil, the daughter of René Angélil and Anne Renée, as well as stepdaughter of Celine Dion.
-They have 3 children.
+He was married to Anne-Marie Angélil, the daughter of René Angélil with his second wife Anne Renée, and the stepdaughter of Céline Dion.
+They have three children.
+They divorced in 2023 after 23 years of marriage.